 The magic of Mexico immediately captivated Eder.
-He was fascinated by the country’s culture and traditions, by the openness of the Mexican people, their pure love of life and, above all, by the importance they place on personal relationships.
+He was fascinated by the country’s culture and traditions, by the openness of the Mexican people, their pure love of life and, above all, by the importance they place on personal relations.
 No matter what the appointment calendar says, in Mexico there is always time for friends and family.

 Eder enthusiastically soaked up all the information he could find about tequila, still baffled by the fact that he had never tasted something similar back home in Europe.
-After introducing his discovery to his friends at home, Eder, Adriana and a handful of his similarly captivated friends made a decision: they would bring this amazing spirit to Europe, and with it, a glimpse into the Mexican way of life.
+After introducing his discovery to his friends at home, Eder, Adriana and a handful of his similarly captivated friends made a decision: they would bring this amazing spirit to Europe, and with it a glimpse into the Mexican way of life.
 Again, it was Eder’s Mexican father-in-law who played a decisive role.
 He encouraged the friends to create their own premium tequila brand.
 And that’s how Padre Azul was born.